bit-broker/website/content/en/docs/consumer/entity.md

 ]
 ```

-Each entity instance which you are permitted to see, will be returned within this array.
+Each entity instance, which you are permitted to see, will be returned within this array.

 {{% alert color="info" %}}
 Lists retrieved from this API will be returned in [pages](/docs/consumer/#paging-lists)